 Mike and Jean married in England in 1966 and are based in Washington DC.
-They have two sons, Jeremy and Dan, and two grandsons.
+They have two sons, Jeremy Ben and Daniel Hirsch, and two grandsons.

 Kenneth Hoffman.
 Ken Hoffman is Halina Neuman’s oldest grandson.
 Halina and Ken’s mother Jola survived exclusion, displacement, and labor and DP camps largely because of music.